Binomial confidence intervals for rare events: importance of defining margin of error relative to magnitude of proportion: Calculating Sample Size

 \subsection{\textit{Margin of Error Relative to} \texorpdfstring{$\bm{p}$}{$p$}}

-Once the analyst is equipped with an initial estimate of the magnitude of $p$, the margin of error can be defined accordingly.
-The required estimation precision is largely analysis dependent; what could be considered reasonable accuracy in one setting might be completely inappropriate in another.
-Although a margin of error scheme cannot be rigidly prescribed, we suggest a general scheme such that the margin of error is compatible with the order of magnitude of $p^*$.
-To maintain compatibility between $\epsilon$ and $p^*$, we consider a relative margin of error, $\tilde{\epsilon}_R$, given by
+The required precision is largely analysis dependent; what could be considered reasonable accuracy in one setting might be completely inappropriate in another.
+Although a relative margin of error scheme cannot be rigidly prescribed, we suggest a general scheme to avoid intervals that are too wide to be practically useful, or indeed intervals that are too narrow, in the sense that a reasonable estimate could have been obtained using fewer resources.